 - Acrobatic Academy: (see details about the sack lunch Fridays in the Drop-In Kid Zones section of this post.)

-Places to Climb Indoors
+Places for Kids to Climb Indoors

 - Greater Wichita YMCA: rock walls (see details in the All In One Indoor Activity Centers section of this post.)